linkovich2/StarboundExtended/README.md

 New Features
 ============
-- Poorly sprited bunny (brown and white variations)
+- Bunnies! (brown and white variations)
-  - mostly just added for my own practicing purposes
+  - extra cuteness
+  - currently no way to see in game other then via admin commands: `/spawnmonster bunny`
+- Fireflies!
+  - a bug that gives off light!
+  - will carry into some of the aesthetic areas of the mod, coming soon TM
   - currently no way to see in game other then via admin commands: `/spawnmonster bunny`

 Notes